Vatican City in May: Why This Month Is Ideal To Visit

 To attend a Papal Audience or Mass at St. Peter's Basilica in May, you can request free tickets from the Prefecture of the Papal Household.
 Papal Audiences, typically held on Wednesdays in St. Peter’s Square, require advance booking due to high demand.

-For Sunday Masses and special liturgical celebrations, tickets are also required, especially for major religious events in May.
+For Sunday Masses and special liturgical celebrations, tickets are also required, especially for major religious events in the Vatican in May.
 It’s best to submit your request several weeks in advance.
-Tickets can be collected at the Bronze Doors of St. Peter’s Basilica the day before the event or on the morning of the audience.
+Tickets can be collected at the Bronze Doors of St. Peter’s Basilica the day before or the morning of the event.

 Link to appstore phone